AlexOuyang/3D-Cube-Gallery/README.md

 ### Using 3D-Cube-Gallery

 At this point you have a real, live web application running on your computer.
-Open a browser and go to [http://localhost:4567](http://localhost:4567) and you should see the "Superwall" application.
+Open a browser and go to [http://localhost:4567](http://localhost:4567) and you should see the "3D-Cube-Gallery" application.

 ### Using Git